-After long-time pursuit of forgotten leftovers of socialist modernism, after merging together old and modern faces of post-communist state, Ołowska turned her eyes on the countryside.
-Not just any countryside, but the one he lives and works in for couple of years.
-Rabka-Zdrój is a spa resort, a little town in Polish mountains, whose golden age passed decades ago.
+After a long-time pursuit of forgotten leftovers of socialist modernism, after merging together old and modern faces of the post-communist state, Ołowska turned her eyes to the countryside.
+Not just any countryside, but the one he has lived and worked in for a couple of years.
+Rabka-Zdrój is a spa resort, a little town in the Polish mountains, whose golden age passed decades ago.
 It serves as a perfect background for her visual narrative.

 Visions of her heroines resemble stills from fashion magazines, elaborately posed and dressed.
 Ołowska is primarily concerned with a celebration of specialized fields of knowledge.
 Like mycology, a branch of biology studying fungi.
 She plays with that stylized, fashion magazine style, adding some attributes of the wise women.
 In here, the mycologist is for example accompanied by a crow.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!